JS Chiyoda (2016): Development and design

-However, the submarine's functions such as refueling the submarine, torpedoes, fresh water and accommodation and rest facilities for the submarine crew, which were in the older Chiyoda, are omitted.
+However, the suite of submarine tender functions, such as: refueling submarines, extra torpedoes, stores, spare parts and fresh water plus accommodation and rest facilities for the submarine's crew, which were built into the older Chiyoda, were omitted.

 In addition, in the event of a large-scale disaster, it will be used as a base for medical support, livelihood support for disaster victims, and bathing support.
-Like Chiyoda (56AS) / Chihaya (08ASR), its capabilities will be further strengthened.
+Like Chiyoda (56AS) and Chihaya (08ASR), its capabilities will be further strengthened.
 Two surgical beds and about 10 beds are installed for this purpose.

 The main engine is the same diesel as Chihaya, but the fuel tank has been enlarged to have a sufficient cruising range even at high speeds, and it has become possible to reach destinations such as rescue areas quickly.

 Construction and career

 Chiyoda was laid down on 13 October 2015 at Mitsui Engineering and Shipbuilding, Tamano and launched on 17 October 2016.
 The vessel was commissioned on 20 March 2018.